Everduin94/nvim-quick-switcher/README.md

 I wanted to take that idea and make it work for many frameworks or file extensions

-I currently use nvim-quick-switcher on a daily basis for Angular Components, Tests, Lua util files, and Redux-like files.
+I currently use nvim-quick-switcher on a daily basis for Svelte / Svelte-Kit, Angular Components, Tests, Stylesheets, Lua util files, and Redux-like files.

 ## Alternatives
 - [projectionist](https://github.com/tpope/vim-projectionist)